energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

    :cite:`Gabrielli2018` over a week.
-The example is based on 3 TDs: TD 1 represents a cloudy weekday, applied to Monday, Thursday and Friday; TD 2 is a sunny weekday, applied to Tuesday and Wednesday; and TD 3 represents sunny weekend days.
+The example is based on 3 TDs: TD 1 represents a cloudy weekday, applied to Monday, Thursday and Friday; TD 2 is a sunny weekday, applied to Tuesday and Wednesday; finally, TD 3 represents sunny weekend days.
 The power profile (above) depends solely on the typical day but the energy stored (below) is optimised over the 8760 hours of the year (blue curve).
-   Note that the level of charge is not the same at the beginning (Monday 1 am) and at the end of the week (Sunday 12 pm).
+   Note that the level of charge is not the same at the beginning (Monday 1 a.m.) and at the end of the week (Sunday 12 p.m.).

-The performances of this method has been quantified in a previous work :cite:`Limpens2019`.
+The performances of this method have been quantified in a previous work :cite:`Limpens2019`.
-With 12 Typical days, the key performances indicators (cost, emissions, installed capacity and primary energy used) are well captured.
+With 12 typical days, the key performance indicators (cost, emissions, installed capacity and primary energy used) are well captured.
-The only exception are the long term storage capacities which are slightly underestimated (by maximum a factor of 2).
+The only exception are the long term storage capacities, which are slightly underestimated (by a factor of 2 at most).

 .. _sec_estd: